Portunus trituberculatus: Controversy

 Due to the increased farming scale and breeding of Portunus trituberculatus, the farming environment of the gazami crab has greatly decayed.
 It has also diminished the gazami crab's immune system which has led to the decline in its ability to fight off diseases.
-This can be observed by looking at the tooth-paste disease along with the emulsification disease that is caused by vibrio.
+This can be observed by looking at the tooth-paste disease along with the emulsification disease that is caused by Vibrio bacterial infections.
 These two diseases have caused a great deal of damage to Portunus trituberculatus which has created severe economic losses and deprivation to the industry.
 These diseases have ultimately reduced the comfort and healthy evolution of the gazami crab's farming industry.

 Taxonomy

 Portunus trituberculatus was first described by Edward J. Miers in 1876, under the name Neptunus trituberculatus.
 To better understand the species development, evolution and reproduction a reference genome has been sequenced, assembling to 1.0 Gb in size and anchoring to 50 chromosomes.
 And demonstrating it diverged from the Chinese mitten crab around 183.5 million years ago.